sparkflows/sparkflows-docs/docs/quick-start/04-build-dashboard.rst

 Name the Dashboard
 ==================

-Give a name to your Dashboard.
+Give a name to your dashboard.
 You can also add a description for the new dashboard.

 Drag and drop selected nodes from the workflows into the Dashboard canvas